Nobel-ruettt/llm_projects/README.md

 ### Part 3: The `.env` file

-When you have the key, it's time to create your `.env` file:
+you have to create a file name '.env' in the root directory for all the credentials. where you will save the OPENAI_API_KEY and other api keys this are the environment variables which can be accessed in the code.

 1. In Cursor, go to the File menu and select "New Text File".